apollographql/apollo/docs/source/tutorial/data-source.md

 So, if the `userIds` variable is empty, then the `getUsersByLaunch` method returns an empty array.
 However, if the `userIds` variable is not empty, then users with those ids are fetched from the users table.

 If no users were found, the `getUsersByLaunch` method returns an empty array, else an array of users with their respective `id`, `email` and `avatar` is returned!

+In the next section of this tutorial, we'll write our resolvers!